Margin of Error: The crash of Pacific Western Airlines flight 314

 Meanwhile on board the 737, Captain Miles and First Officer Van Oort signed off with the Calgary controller, who cleared them to land in Cranbrook.
 First Officer Van Oort then contacted the Aeradio operator in Cranbrook and received a weather report — visibility was 1.2 kilometers in falling snow.
 The Aeradio operator added that a snowplow was out clearing the runway, and Van Oort replied, “Three fourteen checks.”
 This was the last communication between Cranbrook and flight 314.

-Approaching the Skookumchuck beacon from the east, the pilots elected not to perform the extra loop, instead turning hard to the left to lock onto the ILS signal for a straight-in landing.
+Approaching the Skookumchuck beacon from the east, the pilots turned to the left to lock onto the ILS signal for a straight-in landing.
 It was customary for pilots approaching Cranbrook to report to the Aeradio operator when passing over the Skookumchuck beacon, but for reasons that remain unclear, the crew of flight 314 never checked in.
 It seems probable that they were distracted: after signing off with Calgary, First Officer Van Oort tuned in to the Cranbrook radio channel, but Captain Miles switched to a Pacific Western company frequency that was not related to flight operations.
 Since he was flying the plane, he should have been listening to the Cranbrook frequency, not engaging in off-topic discussions with other PWA employees.
 Most likely, with Captain Miles distracted, the duty of informing the Aeradio operator of the plane’s position fell to the inexperienced first officer, who simply forgot to do so.

 The stage was now set for a problem: the pilots of flight 314, although aware of the snowplow on the runway, likely assumed that it would be called off before they arrived at 12:55.
 However, the Aeradio operator hadn’t received an update on the plane’s position and still assumed it would arrive at 1:05.
 Unaware that the 737 was moments from landing, he never called Terry George and his snowplow back to base.